naveengoyal1503/autoplugin-ai/plugins/WP_Paywall_Pro/README.md

 # WP Paywall Pro

-Monetize your WordPress content with flexible paywalls, subscriptions, and one-time payments.
+Monetize your WordPress content with flexible paywalls, subscriptions, and micropayments.

 ## Features
+- Easy paywall setup for posts and pages
-- Enable/disable paywall globally
+- Customizable paywall messages
-- Choose between subscription, one-time payment, or tiered access modes
-- Shortcode support for custom paywall placement
+- Shortcode support for selective paywalls
-- Admin settings page
+- Admin settings panel
-- Frontend paywall message and payment button
+- CSS and JS customization
-- Premium add-ons available (Stripe/PayPal, analytics, etc.)

 ## Installation
-1. Upload the `wp-paywall-pro` folder to your `/wp-content/plugins/` directory.
+1. Upload the plugin folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > WP Paywall Pro to configure the plugin.
+3. Go to Settings > Paywall Pro to configure your paywall settings.

 ## Setup
-- Enable the paywall and select your preferred mode (subscription, one-time, tiered).
-- The paywall will automatically lock content for non-paying users.
+- Enable/disable paywall for posts in the admin panel.
+- Customize the paywall message.
-- Use the `[paywall]` shortcode to wrap specific content.
+- Use the `[paywall message="Your message"]` shortcode to add paywalls to any content.

 ## Usage
-- All posts and pages will be protected based on your settings.
+- The paywall will automatically apply to all posts if enabled.
+- Use the shortcode for more granular control.
-- Customize the paywall message and button in the plugin's assets/style.css file.
+- Customize the look and feel with the provided CSS and JS files.
-- Upgrade to premium for advanced payment gateways and analytics.

-## Requirements
-- WordPress 5.0 or higher
-- PHP 7.0 or higher

-## Support
+## Notes
-For support and feature requests, visit the plugin page or contact the developer.

----

-**Note:** This is a basic version.
-Premium features require additional development and integration.
+- For advanced features like subscriptions and micropayments, check out our premium add-ons.